hmc-cs-dzhang/language-design/language-design.md

 > I think has all but killed it: there was no way for a user to grow the
 > language in a smooth way (Steele, 6)

-This is a very interesting and useful idea that we did not consider when desigining our Sound API.
+This is a salient point that we failed to consider when desigining our Sound API.
 Our design involved creating a Sound class with two data members, the sound samples and the sampling rate.
 Our goal was to keep these data members private and only expose users to the class's methods.
 (Bloch includes this idea in his maxim "Minimize accessibility; when in doubt, make it private").
 With this design, however, a user would not be able to extend the Sound class.
-They compose the sound methods that we defined, but they would have no way of creating a primitive method that looked like one from the API.
+They could compose the sound methods that we defined, but they would have no way of creating a primitive method that looked like one from the API.
 As Steele shows, this rigidness could dissuade programmers from using our API, and suggests that we should have used a different approach.
 ---

 **Question**